 Trafalgar Square 2018, set up a memorial area, towards the end of the working day, of the key people who were involved in the Votes for Women campaign.
 Click here Key Players for a full list

 The key most heard about are Emmeline Pankhurst, Millicent Fawcett, Sophia Fry, Emma Watson, Emily Davidson,

 The Absolute Timeline of the Suffragette Movement pre 1900

 The Sheffield Female Political Association was the first UK women’s suffrage organisation set up in February 1851.
 Lead by Anne Kent, Anne Knight.

-1851 Harriet Taylor Mill who was the Wife of John Stuart Mill philosopher, civil servant and politically active.
+1851 Harriet Taylor Mill who was the Wife of John Stuart Mill philosopher, civil servant, and politically active.
 It was entitled “The Enfranchisement of Women.

 London National Society for Women’s Suffrage started (LSWS).
 A group of women in 1865.
 They formed a discussion group calling themselves “The Kensington Society”.
-They wrote a petition to parliament to grant women the vote, they were not really taken seriously.
+They wrote a petition to Parliament to grant women the vote, but they were not really taken seriously.
 However, Henry Fawcett and John Stuart Mill were two MPs who backed the movement.
-Mill tried to add this to the 1867 reform act but it got overturned, ignored despite the support and many signatures.
+Mill tried to add this to the 1867 reform act but it got overturned, and ignored despite the support and many signatures.